vibhusapra/atropos/CONFIG.md

 ## Server Baseline Configuration (`atroposlib.envs.server_handling.server_manager.ServerBaseline`)

-Baseline configuration used by `ServerManager` if a list of `OpenaiConfig` is not provided, particularly for setting up local or SLURM-based server discovery.
+Baseline configuration used by `ServerManager` if a list of `APIServerConfig` is not provided, particularly for setting up local or SLURM-based server discovery.

 | Parameter                  | Type    | Default   | Description                                                                                             |
 | :------------------------- | :------ | :-------- | :------------------------------------------------------------------------------------------------------ |